About Me

 Hobbies & Interests

 In early 2020, I’d just about finished making this website, and I was getting ready to start making posts on a regular basis.
-But then of course the Covid-19 pandemic hit, and everyone got a bit distracted by that.
+But then, of course, the Covid-19 pandemic hit, and everyone got a bit distracted by that.

-Out of personal interest, I decided to start keeping track of the figures for Scotland to see how the situation was progressing.
-I won’t bore you with the details, but I ended up making a little page on this website to keep track of it, and it attracted quite a lot of attention!
+Out of personal interest, I decided to start keeping track of the figures for Scotland, just to see how the situation was progressing.
+I made a spreadsheet, started analysing the data, and began sharing it online.

 (If you still want to know more, check out the F.A.Q page, or leave a comment below!)